decentology/fast-floward-1/week2/day1/readMe.md

 - `W2Q2` – Dappiness

-For this quest, follow the [DappStarter Setup]().
+For this quest, follow the [Intro to Dappstarter Video]().
 Get the Fast Floward Foundation on DappStarter and attempt to run your project as instructed in the video.
 If you can `yarn start`, see the UI Harness, and submit all the Day 1 **action cards**, you are done!
 Simply submit a screenshot of the return values on the action cards :)

-Best of luck on your quests.
-You're doing great!!!
+Best of luck on your quests, you got this.
+See you next time Cadence adventurers ~